 As soon as all the settings are propagated, G Suite is now configured for data migration.
 However, before migrating your data, make sure all the users are provisioned in Office 365.
 To do this, you can follow the steps given here.

-- Open Exchange Admin Center, click Recipients > Migration.
+- Open Exchange Admin Center, and click Recipients > Migration.

-- Select “+” icon and click Migrate to Exchange Online.
+- Select the “+” icon and click Migrate to Exchange Online.

-- New migration batch window appears.
+- A new migration batch window appears.
 Here, choose G Suite (Gmail) migration and click the Next button.

 - Click Choose File and browse the CSV file.
 If it has additional headers, make sure to check “Allow unknown columns in the CSV file”.
 Click Next.

-- Enter the email address of any G Suite user for testing the connectivity and click on Choose File to select the JSON file that was automatically downloaded in Step 1.
+- Enter the email address of any G Suite user to test the connectivity and click on Choose File to select the JSON file that was automatically downloaded in Step 1.
 Click Next.

 - Now, enter the new migration batch name along with the sub-domain name (target delivery domain) you created for routing emails to Office 365.
 Click Next.

-- The Recipients > Migration window of the Exchange Admin Center displays the batch status.
-Wait for it to become Synced to complete it manually (or automatically as per options selected).
+- The Recipients > Migration window in the Exchange Admin Center displays the batch status.
+Wait for it to become Synced to complete it manually (or automatically as per the options selected).
 Ensure that the status is now Completed.

 This is how you can complete the migration of Office 365 from G Suite.
 It is clear that this process is too complex and time-consuming.
-If you want to carry out G Suite to Office 365 migration in step by step manner, you can try professional software applications.
+If you want to carry out G Suite to Office 365 migration in a step-by-step manner, you can try professional software applications.